shammishailaj/myex/README.md

 ## Welcome to MyEx

-This is project to save all my experiences
+This is a project to save all my experiences

 - [Alpine Linux](alpine-linux/)
 - [Docker](docker/)